Particle Filtering for a Class of State-Space Models with Low and Degenerate Observational Noise: Filtering with Linear Observation and Additive Noise

 where

 } \end{enumerate} Finally, we have

 \end{prop}

 \begin{rem} The significance of Proposition \ref{prop:prop} is as follows. $\Delta$ controls the amount of noise and the low noise case is as $\Delta\downarrow 0$.
-In the case of the bootstrap PF it is clear that numerically that $w_n(x_n)$ will degenerate to zero and hence this algorithm is of little use; this is unsuprising as the proposal does not take into account any information associated to the data.
-We remark that for the optimal proposal in the case of the natural parameterization the weight does not collapse or explode, but clearly the proposal and target (which begins to concentrate on $\mathsf{M}_n$) will become mutually singular as $\Delta\downarrow 0$ so it is of little use in the very small noise and degenerate case.
-In the low and degenerate noise cases (2 \& 3 in Proposition \ref{prop:prop}) one can characterize the optimal proposal and the associated weight and, as was the case in Proposition \ref{res:2}, there is a convergence of the weights from the low noise to degenerate case with a similar conclusion to Remark \ref{rem:1}. \end{rem}
+In the case of the bootstrap PF it is clear that numerically that $w_n(x_n)$ will degenerate to zero and hence this algorithm is of little use; this is unsurprising as the proposal does not take into account any information associated to the data.
+In the low and degenerate noise cases (2 \& 3 in Proposition \ref{prop:prop}) one can characterize the optimal proposal and the associated weight and, as was the case in Proposition \ref{res:2}, there is a convergence of the weights from the low noise to degenerate case with a similar conclusion to Remark \ref{rem:1}.
+As we noted before the optimal proposal in the natural parameterization will be equivalent to the one in the noise parameterization. \end{rem}